Football clubs

 1919

-There are mentions of a team named Battle Hill in 1919, but little is known about the side and they seemingly never entered any local competitions.
+A team named Battle Hill is mentioned in 1919, though little is known about them and they do not appear to have entered local competitions.

 Battle Baptists